atomiks/tippyjs-react/README.md

 There are two ways to use this component:

-- With the built-in DOM rendering and optionally its CSS (Default Tippy)
+- **Default**: With the built-in DOM rendering and optionally the default CSS
-- With React's DOM rendering for better usage with CSS-in-JS, `react-spring`, etc (Headless Tippy)
+- **Headless**: With React's DOM rendering for better usage with CSS-in-JS and spring libraries e.g. `react-spring`

 ### Default Tippy